nprigent/Intro2ITSecCourse/doc/slides.md

 - The _Security Policy_ defines formally or informally what is authorized, and what is not.

-- It can be based on a _white list_ (everything that is not explicitly authorized in the list if forbidden) or on a _black list_ (everything that is not in the list is authorized).
+- It can be based on a _white list_ (everything that is not explicitly authorized in the list if forbidden) or on a _black list_ (everything that is in the list is forbidden).

-- Enforcing the security of an information system consists in ensuring that the security policy is complete enough and that it is enforced.
+- Enforcing the security of an information system consists in ensuring that the security policy is appropriate and enforced.

-- _Security Measures_, being technical or not, are deployed and maintained to enforce the security policy.
+- _Security Measures_ are deployed and maintained to enforce the security policy.

 ## Security measures